7 Takeaways From ‘Masterclass: Writing & Developing Feature Films’

 John says the writer should try to, “Present the best version of yourself.”
 He remembers taking a meeting with one writer who was starting to get a lot of heat and he was just annoyingly cocky.
 He didn’t want to meet with him again.
 He says it’s important to like the person because you’re going to spend 18 months with them developing the screenplay.
 Executives like to see writers with confidence, not ones who are cocky.

 While a writer’s manager may try to put them in a box, John says, “Don’t define yourself too narrowly.”
 Most writers can work in many genres and tell many types of stories.
 Don’t limit yourself.

-John and Ryan are judges for ScreenCraft’s Feature Screenplay Competition and will be meeting with 10 of the top writers and even choosing one screenplay to option and develop.
-Don’t forget to enter your feature screenplay by August 31.
+John and Ryan were former judges for ScreenCraft’s 2021 Feature Screenplay Competition where they met with 10 of the top writers and chose one screenplay to option and develop.